-Fortunately, there are exercises that can help maintain and increase lung capacity, making it easier to keep your lungs healthy and get your body the oxygen it needs.
+There are exercises that can help maintain lung capacity, making it easier to keep your lungs healthy and get your body the oxygen it needs.

 According to the COPD Foundation, you should do the following to practice diaphragmatic breathing:

 - Relax your shoulders and sit back or lie down.

 - Place one hand on your belly and one on your chest.

 - Inhale through your nose for 2 seconds, feeling the air move into your abdomen and feeling your stomach move out.
 Your stomach should move more than your chest does.

 - Breathe out for 2 seconds through pursed lips while pressing on your abdomen.

 Pursed-lips breathing can slow down your breathing, reducing the work of breathing by keeping your airways open longer.
 This makes it easier for the lungs to function and improves oxygen and carbon dioxide exchange.

 This breathing exercise is often easier for beginners than diaphragmatic breathing, and you can do it at home even if no one has shown you how.
 It can be practiced at any time.

 - Purse your lips, as if pouting or about to blow on something.